 The commander of the brigade that captured Col Muammar Gaddafi has said he takes full responsibility for his death.

 In an exclusive interview with the BBC, Omran al-Oweib, a 31-year-old electrical engineer from Misrata, said he tried to save the former Libyan leader's life.
+But Col Gaddafi died in his presence while they were on their way to hospital on Thursday.

 Mr al-Oweib described in forensic detail the fierce firefight that took place on the outskirts of Sirte.